SysKitTeam/docs-insights/product-updates/insights-3-release-note.md

 ## Improvements
 - We have improved the way we detect and handle SQL clusters, and in general __all high availability technologies.__ In addition, __SQL named instances are now fully supported.__
 - When sending an Event Alert email, we now attach an excel file containing all the relevant logs.

-## Bug fixes
-- Numerous bug fixes and improvements.
+- Minor bug fixes and improvements.